Richard R. Womack was elected to Delaware County Council in November 2021 and sworn into office in January 2022.

 During his 25 years of service in the Labor Movement, Richard had the opportunity to work on countless campaigns and issues that changed the lives of everyday people.
 He played a prominent role in several political campaigns, directed get-out-the-vote programs in numerous states, and became experienced in handling grievances, contract negotiations, and arbitration hearings.
 One of his most gratifying achievements was working intimately with the Disability Community and the U.S. Congress to pass the American Disabilities Act.

 Richard has been a champion for youth since his younger days when he had to fight for a seat at the table.
 His commitment to developing young leaders is demonstrated through the nonprofit community organization he founded, Darby Township Community First, which provides mentorship and programs aimed at promoting positive identity, self-esteem, job readiness, and enhanced cultural awareness.

 Among Richard’s numerous honors and awards are the National NAACP “Labor of the Year Award,” the A. Phillip Randolph’s “Community Activist Award,” the Coalition of Black Trade Unionist “Labor of the Year Award,” and the Martin Luther King Jr.’s “Social Justice Award.”
 He is Vice President of the National A. Phillip Randolph Institute (APRI) and a board member of the NAACP Labor Committee and Rainbow Push Coalition.

-The proud father of a daughter, Chantel Womack, and grandfather to Amiyah Womack; is a member of the Highway Church of Christ.
+Richard is the proud father of daughter, Chantel Womack, and grandfather to three, and is a member of the the Highway Church of Christ.
 His favorite scripture is “No weapon that is formed against thee shall prosper” (Isaiah 54:17) and favorite song is “I Will Trust in the Lord.